 As a real estate investor, there may come a time when you want to sell right away.
 This may not be as easy as it sounds when you have tenants living in the house.
-In our latest post, you can learn more about how to sell your home with a tenant in Greater Toronto Area.
+In our latest post, you can learn more about how to sell your home with a tenant in Ontario.

-While selling a Greater Toronto Area house with a tenant isn’t always the ideal situation.
+While selling a Ontario house with a tenant isn’t always the ideal situation.
 Consider how it will affect them before making any bold decisions.
 If you need to sell your house with a tenant, it can be done when handled properly.
-Below, we share some tips on how to sell your house with a tenant in Greater Toronto Area.
+Below, we share some tips on how to sell your house with a tenant in Ontario.